fampi/fampi/docs/PRD.md

 1. Admins can create, edit, and delete user groups.
 2. Admins can assign and remove users to/from groups.
 3. Admins can connect groups to each other, creating a hierarchy of groups.

+#### Personal posts

+In addition to the user groups, users can also create personal posts that are not shared with any user group.
+These posts are only visible to the user who created them.
+This serves as a personal diary or journal, allowing users to keep track of their thoughts and experiences without sharing them with others.

+The personal posts needs to be encrypted and stored in a secure way, so that only the user who created them can access them.
+This can be done using client-side encryption, where the encryption key is stored in the user's browser and not on the server.

+To be able to create personal posts the user must generate a key pair.
+The public key is stored on the server and the private key is stored in the user's browser.
+The private key is used to encrypt the personal posts before they are sent to the server.
+The server only stores the encrypted posts and does not have access to the private key.

+If the user loses their private key, they will not be able to access their personal posts.
+Therefore, it is important to provide a way for the user to back up their private key.
+This can be done by allowing the user to download the private key as a file or by providing a way to export the key to a password manager.

+Additionally, users should be informed about the importance of keeping their private key secure and the potential risks of losing it.

 ### Profile management